rafik83/Meeting/README.md

 ### Frontend Setup

+The app frontend works with the LTS (long-term support) of node.

-Currently the app frontend works on node version 8.
+Currently the LTS version is v14.x

 The easiest way to install and manage node is by using [`nvm`](https://github.com/nvm-sh/nvm)